Chechgm/Chechgm.github.io/_posts/2019-03-30-generative-models.md

  Other tasks, such as providing a label or an estimate of a variable $$\hat{y}$$ like in discriminative models, can be done through the Bayes theorem and marginalization.

  Generative models are extremely useful to do machine learning without knowledge of specific algorithms, the context in which they are used and the assumptions they make.
 In contrast, generative modeling is the building block of *model based machine learning* which "only" requires knowledge of probability.
 Common methods in machine learning and statistics can be represented as generative models given a probabilistic approach.
-To name a few, Principal Component Analysis (PCA), Linear Regression and even the Kalman Filter!
+To name a few, <a href="http://www.robots.ox.ac.uk/~cvrg/hilary2006/ppca.pdf" target="_blank">Principal Component Analysis (PCA)</a>, Linear Regression and even the <a href="http://http://mlg.eng.cam.ac.uk/zoubin/papers/vietri.pdf" target="_blank">Kalman Filter!</a>

+ Generative models can also be useful to disentangle causality.
+In fact, Pearl's approach to causality is based on them.
+For studying extensively generative models and causality, Pearl earned the Turing award in 2011.

 ## How to build your own generative model?